Azure-Samples/cloud-services-for-iot/README.md

 The first sample project CSP IoT provides sample ARM templates that will deploy the Cloud Services for IoT directly to Azure.

 ## About the code
-The accompanying Technical Guide is a suggested pre-requisite prior to begining deployment.
+The accompanying [Technical Guide] (https://github.com/Azure-Samples/cloud-services-for-iot/blob/master/IoT-CSP-Technical%20Guides-Start%20Here.docx "Technical Guide") is a suggested pre-requisite prior to begining deployment.

 ## More information